Lisa Haydon: Films

 Haydon was spotted by Anil Kapoor in a coffee shop and soon her agent received a phone call for a role in the ensemble romantic comedy-drama Aisha, alongside Sonam Kapoor, Abhay Deol, Ira Dubey, Cyrus Sahukar, Amrita Puri, Anand Tiwari and Arunoday Singh.
 The film, directed by Rajshree Ojha was loosely based on the Jane Austen's novel Emma and its Hollywood adaptation Clueless; she portrayed Aarti Menon, a New-York returned, white-collared, corporate yuppie and friend/colleague of Deol's character, Arjun Burman.
 After signing the film, she went to New York City for three months to learn method acting and also received classes on diction in Mumbai.
 In 2014, Haydon appeared in the coming-of-age dramedy Queen alongside Kangana Ranaut.
 She played Vijayalakshmi, a single mother who has a child out of wedlock.
 Haydon's performance was highly praised by critics; Devesh Sharma wrote that she "gives a class act", whilst Rajeev Masand said that she "is a complete revelation in the role of Rani's bohemian Parisian pal, investing the character with both sultriness and genuine affection."
 The film earned unanimous critical acclaim and was also a box office hit.
 Her performance in the film earned her a nomination for the Filmfare Award for Best Supporting Actress.
 Her latest release was The Shaukeens, a remake of the 1982 film Shaukeen opposite Akshay Kumar, Anupam Kher, Annu Kapoor and Piyush Mishra.
 It was released on 7 November 2014.
 It took a decent start at the box-office with positive reviews and ended up being an average performer.
 Haydon also starred in Karan Johar's musical romantic drama Ae Dil Hai Mushkil (2016) alongside Aishwarya Rai Bachchan, Ranbir Kapoor and Anushka Sharma in the lead roles.

 Television

 Haydon appeared as the host and headjudge of the first cycle of India's Next Top Model on MTV India.

-She is currently seen in the webseries 'The Trip' on Bindass channel.
+In 2014, she was seen in the webseries 'The Trip' on Bindass channel.